Equivariant infinite loop space theory, the space level story: The equivalence between the Segal and operadic machines

-where the horizontal arrows are evaluation maps of the functors $^{\bullet}\!
-(S^V)$, and $(S^V)^{\bullet}_0$, respectively, and the vertical arrows are given by inclusions of wedges in products.
+where the horizontal arrows are evaluation maps of the functors $\lbullov$, and $\rbullov$, respectively, and the vertical arrows are given by inclusions of wedges in products.
 The diagram displays the essential part of the map $d_0$ in the simplicial bar constructions that $\io$ compares; $\io$ is the identity on all factors in $\sD_{G,V}$ or $Y$ of the $G$-spaces of $q$-simplices in these bar constructions.
 From here, it is routine to check that these maps of bar constructions specify a map of orthogonal $G$-spectra.

-We claim that $\io$ is a stable equivalence, and we spend the rest of this subsection proving this.
+We claim that $\io$ is a stable equivalence.
 Note that both the source and target of $\io$ are orthogonal $G$-spectra which at level $V$ are geometric realizations of simplicial $G$-spaces.
 Before passage to geometric realization, we have functors $\DE^{op}\times \sI_G\rtarr \sT_G$.
-It is not hard to see that the simplicial structure commutes with the spectrum structure maps, so that we can view these as simplicial orthogonal $G$-spectra.
-Geometric realization of simplicial objects can be done in any bicomplete category that is tensored over spaces, using the usual coend definition.
-See for example \cite[Definition X.1.1]{EKMM} for a discussion in the case of EKMM spectra.
-In the case of orthogonal $G$-spectra, since colimits and tensoring with spaces is done levelwise, we see that for a simplicial orthogonal $G$-spectrum $T_\sbt$, the $V$-th level of the geometric realization is given by

-Therefore, the source and target of $\io$ can be viewed equivalently as geometric realizations in orthogonal $G$-spectra of simplicial orthogonal $G$-spectra.
-In light of this we can instead think of $\io$ as a map of simplicial orthogonal $G$-spectra.
+It is not hard to see that the simplicial structure commutes with the spectrum structure maps, so that we can view these as simplicial orthogonal $G$-spectra, as discussed in \autoref{specpre}.
+Therefore, we can view the source and target of $\io$ as geometric realizations of simplicial orthogonal $G$-spectra and we can view $\io$ as the geometric realization of a map $\io_*$ of simplicial orthogonal $G$-spectra.
+By the following two lemmas, \autoref{reedyforspectra} applies to prove the claim.

-First, we claim that $\io$ gives a stable equivalence of the $q$th orthogonal $G$-spectrum for each $q$.
-This means that $\io$ induces isomorphisms
+\begin{lem} The map $\io_q$ of $q$-simplices is a stable equivalence of orthogonal $G$-spectra for each $q$. \end{lem} \begin{proof} This means that $\io_q$ induces isomorphisms

 To prove this, recall that it is standard that finite wedges are finite products in the stable category \cite[Proposition III.3.11]{Adams}; the same proof works equivariantly.
 The maps $j\colon \sD_{G,V} \rtarr \sD_{G,V\oplus W}$ of Steiner operads also induce isomorphisms on homotopy groups in increasing dimensions.
-The claim follows by inspection of colimits.
+The result follows by inspection of colimits. \end{proof}

-Next, we claim that the geometric realization of the map of simplicial orthogonal $G$-spectra $\io$ is also a stable equivalence.
-This follows from \myref{reedyforspectra} below, but that requires a notion of Reedy cofibrancy for simplicial orthogonal $G$-spectra which we now explain.